 Eclipta alba oil serves well as a hot oil treatment.
 Heat a small amount on the stove or in the microwave until warm, but not boiling.
 After testing the liquid to make sure it's not too hot, massage the warm oil into the scalp for at least 30 minutes.
 Yates explains the best way to massage the scalp without causing tangles: “Start along the hairline, massaging backward.
 Be sure to focus on the crown area since it is one of the first areas to show hair growth challenges.”
 After the massage, let the oil sit on your scalp under a shower cap or conditioning cap for an additional 30 minutes.
 Rinse out in the shower, and follow up with your favorite shampoo, washing twice if your hair still feels oily after the first wash.

 The Best Products With Bhringraj Oil

 Blended with sandal oil, amla extract, sesame oil, khus oil, lemon extract, and camphor, this oil is the best friend of anyone trying to prevent and stop hair fall and hair loss.
 The camphor and the herbs together make a cooling effect like Vick’s Vapo-Rub that can be great for alleviating headaches and pains.
-Because it's a lightweight oil, it’s fast-absorbing and you can apply before bed without worrying about waking up to a messy pillowcase.
+Because it's a lightweight oil, it’s fast-absorbing and you can apply it before bed without worrying about waking up to a messy pillowcase.

-Looking to get a little Dexter’s Laboratory and make your own hair treatment?
+Looking to make your own hair treatment?
 DIY-ing your own bhringraj hair rinse is quick and easy.
-Steep the powder in hot water along with any other Ayurvedic herbs (or alone, if you like) for 3-5 minutes before straining.
+Steep the powder in hot water along with any other Ayurvedic herbs (or alone, if you like) for three to five minutes before straining.
 Pour the strained blend over your head in the shower, let sit for as long as desired—or under a shower cap for 30 minutes—and rinse.
 It can also be blended with your favorite conditioner and applied to the hair as an herbal gloss—just apply as you would a normal mask, let it sit for 30-45 minutes, and rinse.